TobiasPSP/doneland_sources/DC-DC-Converter/buck/XL4005/readme.md

 >
 > Stable output current also depends on the voltage difference between input and output.
 The lower the difference, the less work needs to be done, and the more stable output current and less heat is produced.
 >
 > As mentioned, some boards cut off current at very low thresholds such as **1A**.
-In these cases, you definitely need no heat sink but rather a different board.
+In these cases, you definitely need no heat sink but a different board.

 | Feature | Supported |
 | --- | --- |